 Now that you’ve got your bathing suit and sandals ready to go, it’s time to book your accommodation.
 We’ve got just the spot!

-Upon our arrival at Playa Manglares, it was as if a wave of relaxation rushed over us.
+Upon our arrival at Playa Manglares, a wave of relaxation rushed over us.
 From the sounds of birds energetically calling through the palm trees to the waves we could hear crashing on the beach through the trees, we could feel all the stress and tension of the exciting but bustling city of Cartagena fading away.

 I’m not gonna lie, it took us a while to stop freaking out over the bathroom and actually check out the rest of the room.
 We are easily excited.